TuringLang/Turing.jl/docs/README.md

 ## MacOS Notes
-Under MacOS one might need to install the following additional gems's to have jekyll running as descibed above.
+Under MacOS one might need to install the following additional gems's to have jekyll running as described above.

 ```
 gem install jekyll-paginate